OpenDataLand/maplibre-gl-svg-sprite/README.md

 - `svg://<id>?params`
   - What: On‑the‑fly conversion of a single SVG (by id) into a PNG buffer with parameters.
   - Register: `registerSVGProtocol(maplibre, 'svg', icons, { postprocessCanvas })` where `icons` is a map `{ id: svgMarkup }` (generated or hand‑built) and `postprocessCanvas` can be an op or `ops.chain(...)`.
+  - Default DPR: if `pixelRatio` is omitted, the protocol uses `window.devicePixelRatio`.
   - Use: `map.loadImage('svg://marker?width=32&height=32&fg=%23ff3366&pixelRatio=2', cb)` or pass such URLs into sources that MapLibre will load.
   - Common params (any others are forwarded to `postprocessCanvas`):
     - `width`, `height`: CSS pixels of the target image